 - You are quite a rebel, Marina!
 Now I would like to talk to the kids, if it is possible.

 We moved to the room where tree angels were running around and one angel was lying in bed.
 As soon as Marina entered the room, Mariam grabbed her grandmother, began kissing her, hugging her and yelling happily.
 A wonderful child!

 Let’s start with the elder one, beautiful Nino.

 - Nino, what do you, girls, like doing together?

 Nino (10-year-old): We love watching animated films, but different ones.
 The films that Anastasia and Salome watch are not interesting, because they are for babies.
 They also play with toys, and I am too big for that.
 I like cooking and I always help mommy and grandmother.
 We also like drawing.

 Do you have sketchbooks, paints and pencils for that?

 Nino (10-year-old): We have some pencils and we draw with them.
 We don’t have sketchbooks, because they are expensive.
 We draw in old unused notebooks.

 - Do you have a favorite fairy tale?

-Anastasia (6 years old): Yes, especially chocolate.
-I rarely eat it, but I still love it.
+Anastasia (6-year-old): Yes, especially chocolate.
+I don’t often have it, but I like it.
 We all love chocolate.